onegambler/alexa-tesco-skill/README.md

 ````
 http://www.tesco.com/groceries/product/details/?id=264245536
 ````
-In this case *264245536* and then add it to the `products.yml` list.
+In this case *264245536* and then add it to the `products.yml` as shown below.

 ```yaml
 products: